-My second thought was of handing you a “Ross Perot for President” coffee mug.
+I thought back to handing you a “Ross Perot for President” coffee mug.
 “Ah” you said, “The first Ferengi to ever run for president.”

 And I saw myself as a young man, lying on the floor listening to A Night at the Met—the final bits about your son, which ended so poignantly and perfectly.
 At the time I was estranged from my own father, and it made me laugh and cry over and over again.

-Then I thought of you alone in that big house, sitting there in the stillness.
+I thought of you alone in that big house, sitting there in the stillness.
 Deciding.
 You’re not afraid are ya?
-Fuck it.

 On Inside the Actor’s Studio, there was a woman who couldn’t stop laughing.
 This is “a gift” you said.
-You were the gift.
+But really, you were the gift.
 More than a comedian.
 Or maybe just perfect, and other comedians something less.

-How appropriate, to have you stir so many thoughts at once.
+How right it feels to have you stir so many thoughts at once.

-When I was in high school, I’d perform standup, drunk and stoned, and my friends would try to help me get laid by telling girls in the audience I was your son.
-Some of them believed it—but told me I wasn’t as funny.
+Back in high school, when I performed standup, drunk and stoned, my friends would try to help me get laid by telling girls in the audience I was your son.
+Some of them believed it—but they were quick to tell me I wasn’t as funny.
 That was sobering.

 I remember you crying when Christopher Reeve rolled onto the stage in his wheelchair at the Academy Awards.
 I imagine you’re together now.
 Roommates again.
 Putting on a show in the clouds.
 Secretly placing a whoopee cushion on God’s chair.

-When you told Jon Stewart, “You’re doing the work that needs to be done” I felt better about what I was doing.
-But you were always doing the work that needed to be done—I remember standing backstage, watching you hold a bottle of water between your legs, spraying the audience like a cat.
+You once told Jon Stewart, “You’re doing the work that needs to be done.”
+But you were always doing the work that needed to be done, too.
+I remember standing backstage, watching you hold a bottle of water between your legs, spraying the audience like a cat.
 “Mine!
 Mine!”
 You marked us, and we were yours.

 What does T.S stand for again?
 Oh yeah.
 Terribly Sad.
 Too Smart.
-Tremendously Shocking.
+Thoroughly Shocking.
 Terrifically Sacrilegious.
 Torrentially Slaphappy.
 Torturously Sober.
 Truthfully Sentimental.
 Transformatively Sensational.